palewire/first-visual-story/readthedocs/index.rst

     var chart = require('./charts.js');

 Structuring our code this way helps keep things organized, as each file controls one specific part of the page.
 Need to make an adjustment to your chart?
 Go to ``charts.js``.
-Want to tweak the map (which we'll do later)?
+Want to change the map (which we'll do later)?
 Look in ``map.js``

 Now if you reload your page and go to your inspector (click on the three dots in the top right of Chrome, go down to "More tools" and select "Developer tools"), you should see ``hello, this is my charts file!`` in the console.